O Noviço: Production

 This was the second mininovela produced by TV Globo.
 The goal was to have the 6 pm timeslot for telenovelas on TV Globo.

 It had scenes recorded on the Pontal of Barra da Tijuca, on the Largo do Boticário and on Globo studios on Rio de Janeiro.
 For the flashback scenes, some special sets were built, with the production of Arlindo Rodrigues.
 These had a neutral background and were framed in the main set.

 It was the last 6 PM telenovela to be broadcast in black and white by TV Globo.
 Of all 20 episodes only a few scenes and the opening were preserved in TV Globo's collection.

 Broadcasting

-It was reran between 26 July and 20 August 1976, on 1:30 pm, succeeding its original succeeder Senhora and being preceeded by A Moreninha.
+It was rerun between 26 July and 20 August 1976, on 1:30 pm, succeeding its original succeeder Senhora and being preceded by A Moreninha.